dmckinnon/dmckinnon.github.io/_drafts/2022-03-01-Samus-Arm-Cannon.markdown

 photo

 The yellow channels did need some fixing here and there since my masking tape was not perfect.
-I did this with some yellow paint and a thin paint brush
+I did this with some yellow paint and a thin paint brush.
+Unfortunately, I was too rash with the green; you really need to be patient with these paints.
+It looks like barely anything goes on, but then it starts to run easily, and there's a few spots where i should have been lighter and just done more layers:

+photo

+photo

+and then some areas where I probably could go back and do another layer.
+Ah well ... at least I can - I could sand off some of the dripped spots, tape everything around, and try again.

 ### Final product
 And here's how it turned out!

+photo
+photo
+photo

+Here's [a clip on youtube of me firing it](): you can see the light effects at the gun end.

+I'm _really_ proud of this, it turned out so well.
+The final green and yellow work really well, and it fits on my arm so nicely!
+My biggest complaints are with the mechanical systems inside:
++ the spring end cap can come off easily, and cause the spring to pop out
++ sometimes the servo can get stuck, or balls pop out and don't fire, and it needs adjusting or a good smack
++ the wiring gets in the way a lot and makes a lot of things hard
++ it's difficult to upgrade - despite the fact that I can take it apart, the paint has covered the seams nicely, so any changes would ruin this

+All that aside, I wore this at a halloween party and it didn't feel awkward.
+It's not too heavy, it's not too big, and it's easy to slide off and put to one side.

+Let's compare to a few of the video games:

+photo

+photo

+My colours might be a bit off, and I have small details off, like the greeblies.
+Mine also cannot open the front hatches for missiles, but that at least was deliberate.
+It looks about the right length, proportionally.

 ### Models
 There's really only one model available online that I used for this, and I've already linked it multiple times but here it is again, explicitly: